UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 {inc:base/testingCapacity.md|modals}

-## People who received a PCR test
+## People who received a PCR test and positivity

-The number of people who received a PCR test in the previous 7 days.

-## PCR testing positivity

-The percentage of people who received a PCR test in the previous 7 days, who had at least one positive COVID-19 PCR test result.
+The number of people who received a PCR test in the previous 7 days, and the percentage of people who received a PCR test in the previous 7 days, who had at least one positive COVID-19 PCR test result.

 {inc:base/PCRTestingPositivity.md|modals}